esheldon/wq/README.md

 ssh login to the nodes without typing their pass-phrase.

-The only queue currently supported is a very simple matching queue with priorities.
+The only queue currently supported is a very simple matching queue with priorities and limits.
 This is **very** simple: jobs are put in the queue in order they arrive.
 Each time the queue is refreshed, the first one that can run will run, with higher priority jobs checked first.
-There is also a special priority "block" that blocks other jobs until it can run.
-A TODO is to make this smarter so it only blocks jobs that directly compete for needed resources.
+There is a special priority "block" that blocks other jobs until it can run.
+Users can also set limits on the number of jobs they run and/or the number of cores they use.

-Another queue could be plugged in easily if desired.
+Another queue could be plugged in if desired.

 The wq Script
 -------------